mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 ## Why does naming your datastore connection make sense?

-Most of the applications on this planet interact with some datastore (used as a synonym for things like a database, cache, queuing system).
+Most of the applications on this planet interact with some datastore.
+_Datastore_ in the context of this article is used as a synonym a database, a cache, a queuing system, ....
-In a perfect (engineering) world:
+In a perfect world:

 * Every application has its own datastore
 * Datastores are not shared across applications
-* Direct access to the stored data is shielded by an application (e.g., an API)
+* Direct access to the stored data is shielded by an application via an API

-The thing is: We don't live in a perfect (engineering) world.
+The thing is: We don't live in a perfect world.
 The reality is like this:

 * Several applications share one or multiple datastore
 * These applications get independent developed from each other
 * and even may receive different types of traffic patterns

-This leads to a situation where one application requests many datastore resources (e.g., through traffic spikes or expensive and inefficient queries).
+This leads to a situation where one application requests many datastore resources.
+Triggers can be unexpected traffic spikes or expensive and inefficient queries.
-At the same time, all other applications might suffer from unexpected behavior or a (partial) outage due to limited resources available on the datastore to serve the requests.
+At the same time, the other applications might suffer from unexpected behavior or a partial outage due to limited resources available on the datastore to serve the requests.

 {{<
     figure src="/img/posts/your-datastore-connection-deserves-a-name/perfect-engineering-world-vs-reality-shared-database.png"
-    alt="A perfect (engineering) world where everyone has its own datastore vs. Reality where datastores are shared." caption="A perfect (engineering) world where everyone has its own datastore vs. Reality where datastores are shared."
+    alt="A perfect world where everyone has its own datastore vs. Reality where datastores are shared." caption="A perfect world where everyone has its own datastore vs. Reality where datastores are shared."
 >}}

 This situation is typically hard to debug because the root cause is not that obvious:
 Application B is failing because the datastore cannot answer in time due to Application A sending expensive requests.

-If you are in control of the applications, assigning a name to each connected client wise can help to
+If you are in control of the applications, assigning a name to each connected client can help to

 * lower the debugging pain and reduce the time to recover in an outage
 * collect usage/resource metrics from the perspective of the datastore over each application